Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Non-additive and additive model

 \section{Non-additive and additive model}

-In \cite{vizuete2024partial}, a similar identifiability condition based on vertex-disjoint paths was obtained for the identifiability of DAGs in the additive model.
-However, the necessity of this condition remained as an open question.
-Unfortunately, the following counterexample shows that this sufficient condition is not necessary in the additive model \cite{vizuete2024partial}.
+In \cite{vizuete2024partial}, a similar identifiability condition based on vertex-disjoint paths was obtained for the identifiability of DAGs in the additive model and the class of pure nonlinear functions.
+Unfortunately, the following counterexample shows that this sufficient condition is not necessary for identifiability in the class of pure nonlinear functions in the additive model \cite{vizuete2024partial}.

-\begin{example} Let us consider the DAG in Fig.~\ref{fig:DAG_counterexample}.
-Clearly, since the node 7 has 3 in-neighbors (3,5,6) and we only have two excited nodes (1,2), there are no vertex-disjoint paths from excitations to the in-neighbors of 7 and the DAG is unidentifiable in the non-additive model.
-For the additive model \eqref{eq:additive_model} and pure nonlinear functions, the measurement of the node 7 is of the form:
+\begin{example} Consider the DAG in Fig.~\ref{fig:DAG_counterexample}.
+Since node 7 has 3 in-neighbors (3,5,6) and we only have two excited nodes (1,2), there are no vertex-disjoint paths from excitations to the in-neighbors of 7 and the DAG is unidentifiable in the non-additive model.
+For the additive model \eqref{eq:additive_model} and pure nonlinear functions, the measurement of the node 7 is of the form

 which is equivalent to